SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Js sets and maps use .size instead of .length
 Java has the Collections Framework for collections Collections may be implemented in the language as primitives, but many are either transparently records or some syntactic sugar made up of literals over records; in some language everything is an object anyway and thus this distinction doesn't apply.

+Rust only calls its non-primitive collections collections, which are stored in std::collections.
+Rust collections (as in non-primitve collections) are stored on the heap and are variable size, primitive data structures are stored on the stack and are fixed-size.

 #### Access